wren-lang/wren/doc/site/concurrency.markdown

 you can suspend and resume.
 When using the function, it appears like a sequence you can iterate over.

 Wren's fibers can do that, but they can do much more.
 Like Lua, they are full *coroutines*&mdash;they can suspend from anywhere in the callstack.
-For
-example:
+The function you use to create a fiber can call a method that calls another method that calls some third method which finally calls yield.
+When that happens, *all* of those method calls &mdash; the entire callstack &mdash; gets suspended.
+For example:

     :::wren
     var fiber = Fiber.new {